stuartstevenson/interval-stop-watch/README.md

 # interval-stop-watch
-Take splits with a timer
+Take splits with a timer.

+Wraps up google stop watch and allows user to take splits and get the list out.